billbrod/foveated-metamers/README.md

 See the [VSS 2020 poster](https://osf.io/aketq/) for scientific details.
-You may also be interested in the [website](https://users.flatironinstitute.org/~wbroderick/metamers/) we put together for browsing through the created images.
-If you re-use some component of this project in an academic publication, see the [citing](#citation) section for how to credit us.
+You may also be interested in the [website](https://users.flatironinstitute.org/~wbroderick/metamers/) we put together for browsing through the synthesized images.

+If you re-use some component of this project in an academic publication, see the [citation](#citation) section for how to credit us.

 # Usage